cmrockwell/sling-whiteboard/saml-handler/README.md

 # Apache Sling SAML2 Handler (NOT FOR PRODUCTION)

-This project is intended to be a contribution to the [Apache Sling](https://sling.apache.org) project;
+This contribution to the [Apache Sling](https://sling.apache.org) project;
- it has a SAML2 Service Provider Authentication Handler and the associated SAML2 servlets and utilities.
-It is a work in progress and not production ready!
+ provides a SAML2 Web Profile Service Provider Authentication.
+ It is not yet production ready!

 ## Overview
 https://en.wikipedia.org/wiki/SAML_2.0